Chesapeake (novel): Themes and motifs

 Poverty is best shown in the living standards of the Turlocks, who live in a marsh on the riverside.
-While they are one of the closest families to nature throughout the whole novel, akin to most of the Indians, they live in the same one bedroom shack built in the 17th century, and the children often watch the adults' sexual activity.
+While they are one of the families closest to nature throughout the whole novel, akin to most of the Indians, they live in the same one bedroom shack built in the 17th century, and the children often watch the adults' sexual activity.
 However, by the end of the book, at least some of the Turlocks have risen out of poverty.
 The head of the Turlock family by 1978 is a wealthy real estate broker, selling waterside properties to a well-heeled clientele; one of his customers is a returning member of the Steed family.
 The other side of poverty is the place in the township dubbed "The Neck" in the 20th century, where all the Negro housing is located, including a separate segregated school and baseball diamond.
 Living standards are greatly reduced in "The Neck", with the school teacher managing multiple years, and children counting themselves privileged to have either a book or a desk.
 "The Neck" is eventually burned down by black activists, one of them Jeb Cater's son.

 Industry is seen in how each family builds their life up around them due to need, and eventually flourishes.
 It starts with Pentaquod, a Susquehannock Indian, who settles on a clifftop which is paradise to him.
 Edmund Steed settles on Devon Island and builds his home, complete with chapel, and founds his great plantation from the ground up with land bought from the Indians.
 The Steeds eventually own thousands of acres and are extremely wealthy.
 The Paxmores start with Edward Paxmore, a Quaker carpenter, being banished from Massachusetts and building his house on a cliff overlooking the Choptank.
 He learns how to build a boat because of necessity and with only help from Indians, and eventually learns how to build an ocean-going sailing ship.
 His boat-building business becomes highly successful and thrives in the township.
 The Caters struggle for a long time, until 'Big Jimbo' Cater becomes a cook for an oyster harvesting skipjack sailing vessel.
 He eventually earns enough money to buy his own skipjack, which he staffs with his family, and becomes a successful captain.
 The Caveneys, who emigrated from Ireland due to the Great Famine of the 1840s, are easily assimilated into the town, and become central characters in the oyster and duck subplots.
 As can be seen from each family's success through determination, the message is that they worked hard and attained great things.